“When you’ve lived on a piece of property as long as I have, you develop a lot feelings for the place.”

-That’s how Bob Hayes describes his attachment to the land he has lived on for over 50 years near the small town of Evaro, Montana.
+That’s how Bob Hayes described his attachment to the land he lived on for over 50 years near the small town of Evaro, Montana.
 The place is just 15 minutes north of Missoula, but with its lush meadows and forested slopes set against the rugged backdrop of the Mission Mountains, it feels far from the bustle of urban life.
-More likely than not, Bob will greet you warmly with freshly baked molasses cookies.
-Then he may show you how the maple syrup from the sugar maple he planted when he moved here is coming along and the log cabin set back in the trees where his late wife Ann taught preschool.
+Often, Bob would greet you with freshly baked molasses cookies.
+Then he might show you how the maple syrup from the sugar maple he planted when he moved to his ranch was coming along, and the log cabin set back in the trees where his wife, Ann, taught preschool.

 Over the years, Bob also learned which areas produced the best hay and pasture for his small herd of cattle and which areas were favored by camas flowers.
 These rich blue flowers bloom in such abundance here that the meadow takes on the appearance of a wide calm lake in spring.
 He found camas-baking pits and came to understand that Indian families had been coming here for generations to harvest and prepare this important food

 As Bob developed a feeling for his family’s place, he realized that he wanted to keep it the way it was, for the wild animals that filter through the forest, for the generations who harvested camas in the meadow, and for the three children he and Ann raised here.
 With the help of the Missoula County Open Space Bond program, Bob protected his land with a conservation easement in 2008.